 Resources Available To You

-Technical Assistance from the Fletcher Group Rural Center of Excellence coordinates and implements the following resources for our local community-based partners.
+Technical Assistance from the Fletcher Group Rural Center of Excellence coordinates and implements the following resources for our rural community-based partners.

 Safe, stable Recovery Housing is an essential first step in any program seeking lasting recovery.
 No recovery program, no matter how well intended, can succeed without it.